What is a stretch?

 Simply put, a stretch consists of taking a muscle through its full range of extension.
 However its not quite that simple, there are at least 2 major types of stretching.
 One is dynamic (like rotating your torso to warm up the back) and the other is passive (like holding a split).
+Both of types are play important role in full body stretch.
 For the purposes of this article, we will be concentrating on the passive stretch, which is to be performed AFTER a yoga session that involves contraction of the muscles.
-For example, you would do a lower and upper back stretch after you do a back-bending pose such as Extended wheel or Camel.
+For example, you would do a lower and upper back stretch after you do a back-bending pose such as Extended wheel or Camel pose.

 If there is no injury, then anyone can work their muscles up to the full range of motion.
 Flexibility can be practiced.